camunda/camunda-docs-manual/content/user-guide/dmn-engine/feel/spin-integration.md

 Variables of type `SpinXmlElement` are transformed into context applying the following rules:

 * every XML element is a context entry
-* every XML attritute is a context entry with prefix `@` under the element's entry
+* every XML attribute is a context entry with prefix `@` under the element's entry
 * multiple XML elements with the same are grouped in the context as list
 * the inner content of an XML element is set as context entry `$content`
 * if the element or the attribute has a namespace then the context entry has the prefix `<NAMESPACE>$`